UKPLab/CARE/docs/source/for_developers/working_with_moodle_API.rst

      After enabling the "Can download files" option, click on the "Save changes" button at the bottom of the page to apply your updates.

-  The information was taken from this `site:  <https://edwiser.helpscoutdocs.com/article/559-how-to-enable-can-download-file-in-the-active-external-web-service>`_.
+  The information was taken from this `website  <https://edwiser.helpscoutdocs.com/article/559-how-to-enable-can-download-file-in-the-active-external-web-service>`_.
 You can also find a visual guide there.

 If you want to add new functionality to the Moodle API, these links might be helpful: